Drive (R.E.M. song): Inspirations

-The title itself is derived from Stipe and R.E.M.'s support for what would eventually become the "Motor Voter Bill" and the lyric "Hey, kids, rock 'n' roll" is an homage to the song "Stop It" by fellow Athens, Georgia, group Pylon; Stipe has also said the song is an "obvious homage to 'Rock On' by David Essex," which features a similar line.
+The title itself is derived from Stipe and R.E.M.'s support for what would eventually become the "Motor Voter Bill."
+The lyric "Hey, kids, rock 'n' roll" is an homage to the song "Stop It" by fellow Athens, Georgia, group Pylon; Stipe has also said the song is an "obvious homage to 'Rock On' by David Essex," which features a similar line.

 "The arrangement of 'Drive' was, in part, inspired by Queen," reported Scott Litt.
 "Pete and Mike are big Queen fans.
 Queen records, for all their bombast, sounded like each player had a personality."

 Mike Mills has said "'Drive' is just telling kids to take charge of their own lives.
 [Pause.]
 Among other things."
 To Peter Buck: "It's a subtle, political thing.
 Michael specifically mentions the term 'bush-whacked'.
 But if you want to take it like 'Stand', that's cool, too.
 You like to think that you can appreciate these songs on any level you want to.
 I have a lot of records I listen to when I'm just doing the dishes.
 Like Ride records.
 I really like Ride a lot.
 And I have no idea what the songs are about.
 And I really don't care.
 I don't even worry about it.
 Lyrics are the last thing I listen to, unless someone is hitting me over the head with it."